 No money is available now because the Court has not yet decided whether Equity Residential did anything wrong, and the parties have not settled the case.
 There is no guarantee that money or benefits will ever be obtained as a result of this case.
 If they are, you will be notified, and will be given information about any monetary award to which you may be entitled.

 WHO IS INCLUDED IN THE LAWSUIT

-6. The two classes of tenants
+6. The three classes of tenants

-This case covers two classes of tenants who were subject to two different late fee policies.
+This case covers three classes of tenants who were subject to two different late fee policies and/or seek different relief.